-My intention in writing a blog is to make information available not just my clients, but for anyone curious about counselling.
-We can cover a lot of ground in therapy sessions, but there is also a lot of processing that can go on between sessions.
-I hope that by writing, someone out there will struggle a little less.
+Lying on the Couch contains tons of articles about the counselling process, mindfulness, and simple strategies to regulate emotion.
+I hope that by making this information easily accessible, someone out there will struggle a little less.
 I see change every day in the amazing people I work with, and it inspires me to reach more folks and encourage them in their healing journey.

-The title of my blog is inspired by existential Psychiatrist Irvin Yalom, after his popular novel by the same title.
+The name 'Lying on the Couch' is inspired by existential Psychiatrist Irvin Yalom, after his popular novel by the same title.
 The work of Irvin Yalom has been influential throughout my counsellor training and career.
 It is through Yalom’s perspectives, questioning, and dedication to providing excellent therapy to clients that I have been able to better attune to clients in the moment, being a genuine caring presence for their healing journey.
 I contacted Irvin to ask if I could name my blog after his book - not only did he respond, but he also said yes!
 It was an honour to have correspondence with you Irvin, and thank you!

 Click on the links below to access the Wordpress blogs.
 Feel free to follow, like, share posts, and/or add your feedback.

 The Corona Virus and Me, by Ana Gomez

 Where did I just go?
 Developing Mindfulness in Exercise

 Christmas isn't a Glorious time of year for Everyone

 Three Little Things: Journaling to Build Self-Worth